koshreya-dev/jhu_software_concepts/module_5/README.md

 updated requirement files

 ### snyk
-checked for vulnerabilites using snyk
+checked for vulnerabilites using snyk.
+There are NO DOCUMENTED VULNERABILITIES, per the pdf attached.

 ### References:
 Lecture notes, course readings, documentation for pylint, snyk, and pydeps.